iotaledger/firefly/docs/guides/developer-tips.md

 Firefly uses [wallet.rs](https://github.com/iotaledger/wallet.rs) in the backend to handle functionality around value-based transfers.
 See its [README](https://github.com/iotaledger/wallet.rs#dependencies) for the required dependencies.

+The wallet.rs team often requires logs to debug their issues.
+Currently, they can be found in the following folders:

+- Windows: `%APPDATA%\Roaming\Firefly\logs`
+- MacOS: `$HOME/Library/Application\ Support/Firefly/logs`
+- Linux: `~/.config/Firefly/logs`

+For developer/alpha/beta builds you have to look for `Electron`/`'Firefly Shimmer - Alpha'`/`'Firefly Shimmer - Beta'` respectively.

 #### Desktop

 There may be times when Firefly just won't seem to compile correctly or you're getting an uncommon error while using it.
 If you get a blank electron application, reloading the electron application (MacOS: `Cmd+R`, Linux/Windows: `Ctrl+R`) might solve your issue.
 Another approach is updating the yarn dependencies: